trigaten/Learn_Prompting/docs/basics/chain_of_thought.md

 CoT has been shown to be effective in improving results on tasks like arithmetic, commonsense, and symbolic reasoning tasks (@wei2022chain).
-In particular, prompted PaLM 540B(@chowdhery2022palm) acheives 57% solve rate accuracy on GSM8K(@cobbe2021training) (SOTA at the time).
+In particular, prompted PaLM 540B(@chowdhery2022palm) achieves 57% solve rate accuracy on GSM8K(@cobbe2021training) (SOTA at the time).

 import PromptedPaLM from '../assets/prompted_palm.png';